mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 - DT = decision tree
 - decision trees can naturally split data into multiple classes at each leaf node
-- they don't need this technique - but it's technically possible (so it is a valid approach)
+- they don't need this technique - but it's technically a valid approach

 ---